-The City will undertake various projects during the 2022-2023 Program Year focused on providing decent, safe, and sanitary affordable housing, creating a suitable living environment, and eliminating slum and blight.
+The City will undertake various projects during the 2025-2026 Program Year focused on providing decent, safe, and sanitary affordable housing, creating a suitable living environment, and eliminating slum and blight.
 The City will utilize their HUD grant programs including CDBG and HOME to carry out activities intended to address priority needs in the community and to ensure the greatest impact to beneficiaries.
+The City will also use state funding from its SHIP grant allocation and local funding from its Affordable Housing Fund, CRAs, and its electrical departments weatherization program.